 Parenting children with a former spouse or partner requires flexibility, patience, and teamwork.
 When existing time-sharing or custody arrangements no longer work for a family, parents can request formal changes to their child-sharing agreement before a judge.
 However, these decisions take much consideration and deliberation, so you may want to reach out to our qualified legal team for advice on how to pursue a Fulton County child custody modification.

-A judge may issue a child custody order during a divorce or child custody case, which usually approves a parenting plan that the parties independently negotiated.
+A judge may issue a child custody order during a divorce or Fulton County custody battle, and they usually approve a parenting plan that the parties independently negotiated.
 However, when parents cannot decide on things like child custody or parenting time, a court may make these decisions for them.

 Neither parent has an advantage over the other when it comes to deciding who gets custody of children.
 A judge would examine both parents’ relationships with their children, both parties’ abilities to co-parent with each other, the custodial preferences of children ages 11 and older, both parents’ home environments and stability, and any other factors that may affect a child’s wellbeing.